Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 Residents are encouraged to care for their new boulevard tree by providing adequate watering and fertilizing.
 To remain healthy, the new tree will require some help from the homeowner:

-Please water the tree once a week during the summer months or during dry periods by letting the hose dribble slowly at the base of the tree for an hour.
+Please water the tree once a week during the summer months or during dry periods.
+Participate in the Street Tree Watering Pilot Program (three-year commmitment) to use a slow release watering bag provided by the City, or water by letting the hose dribble slowly at the base of the tree for an hour.

 Protect your tree by avoiding striking the bark with your lawnmowers or weedeater as this will girdle the tree and lead to its death.